hidekoji/coursera_getting_and_cleaning_data/README.md

 ````

 ### Read data as R data frames
-So the next step is read the exploede data files which are placed under UCI HAR Dataset folder.In this zip file there are following data sets:
+The next step is read the exploeded data files which are placed under UCI HAR Dataset folder.
+In the zip file, there are following data sets:

 * UCI HAR Dataset/features.txt
 * UCI HAR Dataset/activity_labels.txt